 Born in Blountsville, Alabama, Margaret was educated at Sneed Jr. College and Alabama College (Montevallo University).
 After earning a B.A. in Elementary Education, she taught grades three through six for nine years.
 Eager for a new challenge, in 1956 she enrolled for graduate study at Syracuse University in New York.

 Study at Syracuse University was a life-changing experience.
-Margaret became interested in special education, realizing that children with special needs also included the gifted.
+Margaret became interested in special education, realizing that children with special needs also included gifted students.
 With the guidance of Dr. Louis A. Fliegler, Margaret designed her own graduate program with an emphasis on the gifted.

-Earning a Masters in Special Education, with an emphasis on gifted children, in 1958, Margaret was recommended by Dr. Fliegler and other university faculty for a position at the State Department of Education in Georgia.
+Earning a Masters in Special Education in 1958, Margaret was recommended by Dr. Fliegler and other university faculty for a position at the State Department of Education in Georgia.
 With their strong endorsements, the Coordinator of Services for Exceptional Children at the Department of Education of Georgia, Dr. Mamie Jo Jones, offered Margaret—sight unseen—the newly created position of Consultant in Gifted Education.

 In February of 1958, just a few months before Margaret assumed her position with the State Department of Education, the Georgia House of Representatives passed Resolution 246, mandating a study to meet the needs of Georgia’s gifted children.
 State School Superintendent Claude Purcell identified the gifted as 10 percent of the school population who are “of exceptional creative ability in any one or more of a number of areas of achievement.”